Athletics Guide for Parents

 - All students are required to have the following four documents on file with the school nurse.
 These forms must be completed and submitted prior to the first day of fall practices or first day of school for students not participating in the fall sports preseason practices.

-- Dismissals for game times as well as estimated return times will be posted each day in the Daily Bulletin.
+- Dismissals for game times as well as estimated return times will be posted each day in the Daily Bulletin and on the student's Hub page.
 All game times and dates are subject to change.
 Although this occurs infrequently, when it does it is due to circumstances beyond the control of the athletic department.
 Weather-related schedule changes are announced after 1:00 p.m.

 - Players must be in school by 9:00 a.m. or they cannot participate in a game or practice that day without special permission from the division director and the athletics department.
 Players requiring this exemption are expected to request this special permission in advance.